sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 ---

-For troubleshooting information, see [SAP HANA, express edition Troubleshooting](http://www.sap.com/developer/how-tos/hxe-ua-troubleshooting.html).
+### Important Changes in SAP HANA 2.0, express edition

+- The instance number has changed from `00` to `90`.
+- Tenant database (HXE) is deactivated on startup to save system resources.

+>**Note**: This tutorial assumes you are installing SAP HANA 2.0, express edition, not SAP HANA 1.0 SP 12, express edition.
+If you are installing SP 12, stop reading this tutorial and consult the documentation you downloaded with the SP 12 software package.

+### What is the Virtual Machine Installation Method?

-The SAP HANA 2.0, express edition VM image is platform-independent; you can install it to a Windows, OS X, or Linux machine, provided your host machine meets the storage and memory prerequisites.
+The SAP HANA 2.0, express edition VM package is platform-independent; you can install it to a Windows, OS X, or Linux machine, provided your host machine meets the storage and memory prerequisites.
 Choose this installation method if you want the simplest setup.

 The Virtual Machine method installs:

 - A VM running SUSE Linux Enterprise Server (SLES) for SAP Applications 12 SP1.

 - An SAP HANA 2.0, express edition instance on the VM, preconfigured and ready to start.

+For troubleshooting information, see [SAP HANA, express edition Troubleshooting](http://www.sap.com/developer/how-tos/hxe-ua-troubleshooting.html).

 ### Machine Requirements